Pump failures in frac equipment typically don’t happen overnight. They build up over time.

-Daily Routine Maintenance Tasks
+Daily Routine Maintenance Tasks:

 - Check oil level in lube oil reservoir.